 Today was thankfully slow again.
 When I got up Saahna had already left.
-After cleaning up I first checked on the bridge.
-Do’rex was there, as usual, and was running through a bunch of simulations.
+After cleaning up I checked on the bridge.
+Do’rex was there, as usual, running through a bunch of simulations.
 Everything seemed to be fine so I headed back out.

 Back in the lounge I saw that the gunnery suite was closed.
 Thinking that Saahna was inside, I overrode it and opened the door.